Who are the OurRoots Mighty Mentors?

 I hope through the OurRoots program I am able to provide support, compassion, and mentorship to the young adoptees of today, in a way I wish I would have had someone who looked like me, or could personalize what I was feeling about adoption when I was younger.
 I am look forward to getting to know everyone!

 Hello, My name is Amy.
-I was adopted to my family in Cloquet, MN at the age of 2.
+I was adopted at the age of 2 and raised in northern MN.
 My family consists of my husband Jason, our three daughters Brooke, Kiana, Angie, & our collie, Bear.
 In the summer we enjoy spending time in the water at my parents’ cabin.
 During the long winter months you can find us at Spirit Mtn.
 I enjoy being active & hiking, while listening to my favorite music or podcasts.
 I also love dogs, travel, & reading!
-With our two older daughters in college & our youngest a senior in high school, we have experienced our fair share of parenting challenges and triumphs.

-I studied Health Information Management many moons ago, at the College of St. Scholastica, when I was unsure what I wanted to do.
-At the time I did not want to work closely with people.
-As I grew older I realized connection with people was what I was seeking in my life.
-Much of my professional work life has been as a therapist in a chronic pain rehabilitation clinic.
-My job consisted of teaching & providing “mind/body’ healing modalities.
-These modalities included: yoga, mindfulness, meditation, somatics, massage therapy, aromatherapy, breath & brain re-education.
-I currently work as a massage/myofascial release therapist, & lead group fitness classes at Essentia Fitness Center.
-I became very interested in connecting with transracial adoptees three years ago, after traveling to my birthland of Korea.
+My degree is in Health Information Management.
+However, much of my professional work life has been as a therapist in a chronic pain rehabilitation clinic teaching “mind/body’ healing modalities.
+I currently work as a massage/myofascial release therapist, & get much joy from leading group fitness & yoga classes.
+I became very interested in connecting with transracial adoptees three years ago, after traveling to my birth land of Korea.
 A year ago I started a meetup group for adult adoptees in the Arrowhead Region of MN.

 My name is Andrew (Lee Ha Moon).
 I was born in Jinju, South Korea in 1991, and was adopted when I was five months old.
 I grew up in Eden Prairie, MN with an older brother and sister who were also adopted from South Korea.
 I lived in MN from five months old to when I graduated from high school, and attended college at UW‐Madison.
 I received a degree in Civil Engineering.
 I now live in Minneapolis, and work as a structural engineer.
 I love to cook, play tennis, yoga, and anything outdoors.